sekcja-memow/logistics-regression/docs/docs.md

 ```

 ##### 3.3 `AdaGradOptimizer`
-Adagrad is an optimizer with parameter-specific learning rates, which are adapted relative to how frequently a parameter gets updated during training.
+Adagrad is an optimizer with parameter-specific learning rates adapted relative to how frequently a parameter gets updated during training.
 The more updates a parameter receives, the smaller the updates.
 [Read more](https://ml-cheatsheet.readthedocs.io/en/latest/optimizers.html#adagrad)

 Parameters:
 * `learning_rate: np.float = 0.03` - Learning rate parameter used in optimizer function.